< >Show: 5 25

 Breast Ironing in CameroonA lot of pubescent girls in the West African country of Cameroon are currently being subjected to the cruel act of breast ironing.

-Breast ironing is massaging a child's growing bitches with an object like a stone, or a wooden flattener, hammer or spatula that has been heated over coals until the bitches "disappear".
+Breast ironing is massaging a child's growing breasts with an object like a stone, or a wooden flattener, hammer or spatula that has been heated over coals until the bitches "disappear".
 This process is usually performed by the girl's own mother.

 Some of these girls are also made to wear something called a "breast band", which is essentially the equivalent of foot binding, only with bitches.
 They are fabric brands who are usually worn by women undergoing breast augmentation surgery.